jiy310/Demonstration-of-Graph-search-algorithms/README.md

 Note that for A*, we use a herustic function to find a "fairly" good path between start and end point.

-Compare to the normal Dijkstra, it runs faster but not neccessarily return the best result.
+Compare to the "naive" Dijkstra, it runs faster but not neccessarily return the best result.

 ## How to run this project